 While other townships have come and gone and with every reason to lose hope, Girgarre has pulled through owing to the strength of a cohesive community that has strived to keep their small town alive through creative initiatives.

-These brave and successful steps have paved the way for exciting new projects, with the town recently winning one of six Arts Victoria grants as part of the Small Towns Transformation Initiative.
+These brave and successful steps have paved the way for exciting new projects.

-These campaigns will establish a lasting legacy for Girgarre ~ a small town with a big spirit...
+These campaigns have established a lasting legacy for Girgarre ~ a small town with a big spirit...